devsecopsmaturitymodel/DevSecOps-MaturityModel/src/assets/Markdown Files/USAGE.md

 ## What is DSOMM?
 DSOMM is a framework that helps organizations to assess, improve and prioritize security activities in their software development cycle.

-DSOMM is a project in the OWASP family.
+DSOMM is a project of the OWASP Foundation.

 ## DSOMM vs OWASP SAMM
 [DSOMM](https://dsomm.owasp.org/) and [OWASP SAMM](https://owaspsamm.org/) are both frameworks that share a common goal of improving security.